★ Why You'll Love this Recipe ★

 Instructions

-- Let cool for 10 minutes then flip gently onto a cake stand or large flat plate.
+- Cool.
+Let cool for 20 minutes then flip gently onto a cake stand or large flat plate.

-- While the cake is cooling, beat together the icing ingredients until smooth.
-Fill a ziploc bag with the icing and cut a tiny hole in one corner.
+- Add cream cheese topping.
+While the cake is cooling, fill a ziploc bag with the icing and cut a tiny hole in one corner.
 Squeeze the icing out of the hole in the bag to get the pretty piped icing look.
+Or, if you prefer, you can just spoon the forsting on top of the cake and let it settle.

 This is really good.
 I make my own pumpkin pie spice so that is what I used.
 The spices that are in the recipe are in pumpkin pie spice.
 This time I also made my own powdered sugar.
 Grandson's say I can make again so I will.
 Nice easy recipe and very good.